stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/FSMC/OneNAND/readme.txt

 on STM32100E-EVAL board.

-In this example a basic example of how to use the FSMC firmware library and an associate driver to perform read/write operations on the KFG1216U2A OneNAND memory.
+In this example a basic example of how to use the FSMC firmware library and an associate driver to perform read/write operations on the KFG1216U2A/B-DIB6 OneNAND memory.

+The different OneNAND memory operations (Unlock, Erase, Write, Read) results are signalled using four LEDs as follows:
+     - LED2, LED3 and LED4 are ON: OneNAND ID read failed
+     - LED3 and LED4 ON: Unlock Block failed
+     - LED2 and LED4 ON: Erase Block failed
+     - LED4 ON: Write Buffer failed
+     - LED2 ON: Asynchronous Read failed
+     - LED3 ON: Synchronous Read
+     - LED1 ON: All OneNAND memory operations are OK

 @par Directory contents